Worst Travel Day Ever

-As soon as we arrive and squeeze in to the small sheltered area, a local man is chatting us up and giving advice.
+As soon as we arrive and squeeze into the small sheltered area, a local man is chatting us up and giving advice.
 After some time one bus for Bukit Lawang rolls up but it is absolutely packed.
-Still 3 or 4 somehow get on-board, including one hardy soul who goes on the rooftop in the torrential rain.
-At his point darkness is also beginning to creep in.
+Still, 3 or 4 somehow get on board, including one hardy soul who goes on the rooftop in the torrential rain.
+At this point, darkness is also beginning to creep in.
 Our new “friend” says there won’t be many more buses going our way.
 Thankfully in another 20 minutes or so another bus rolls up with empty seats.
 Buddy says to wait a minute but after seeing a swarm of people rushing to the bus we get moving too.
 Just as we were about to board, without warning the driver lurches ahead, angling right towards us.
 Nice move, luckily no one got run over.
-It seemed impossibly full but I’ll give the Dutch girl credit, she climbed into the back row with full backpack.
+It seemed impossibly full but I’ll give the Dutch girl credit, she climbed into the back row with a full backpack.
 They had a wee luggage compartment at the back and I thought it could give everyone a bit more space if I put my bag back there.
 By the time I do this I am about the last to board, the only tiny space is right by the door.
-At this point our friend reappears and says to me and the Dutch girl there is a special price for us because of the rain and may be the last bus, 50,000 instead of the regular 18,000 to 25,000 I had read about.
+At this point, our “friend “reappears and says to me and the Dutch girl there is a special price for us because of the rain and may be the last bus, 50,000 instead of the regular 18,000 to 25,000 I had read about.
 I felt like strangling him and said no at first.
-As still more people showed up trying to squeeze in I quickly weighed up the option; waiting for another bus this day which looked bleak, hiring a private taxi at great expense if I could even find one or staying in this dump.
+As still more people showed up trying to squeeze in I quickly weighed up the option; waiting for another bus this day which looked bleak, hiring a private taxi at great expense if I could even find one, or staying in this dump.
 Reluctantly I agreed.
 They wanted the money in advance but I drew the line there and said we pay when we arrive.
 As we parted, I gave Buddy a suitably withering gaze.
 I am sure it still gives him nightmares (not).

 You may think if you pay a premium price you would get premium seating, right?
-Well my friends, not always Leaving Binjai, I thought we were impossibly cramped and would not survive the 2.5-3 hour journey like this.
+Well, my friends, not always Leaving Binjai, I thought we were impossibly cramped and would not survive the 2.5-3 hour journey like this.
 We stopped not too far along and I thought, great, we are letting some people off.
-Haha, the jokes on me,, more people got on!
-Picture this, the bench seat I was at was no wider than a typical minivan seat, I would think seating for four maximum.
+Haha, the jokes on me, more people got on!
+Picture this, the bench seat I was on was no wider than a typical minivan seat, I would think seating for four maximum.
 There were seven of us mashed in our row!
-Some were semi-standing hunched over, one guy partially hanging out because there was just no way we could squeeze in enough to close the door.
-There were about 30 of us on this wee bus and I would have loved to have taken a photo but I was so contorted up in a ball, if I had an itch I had to ask the person next to me to scratch it because I couldn’t move.
+Some were semi-standing hunched over, one guy partially hanging out of the door because there was just no way we could squeeze in enough to close the door.
+There were about 30 of us on this wee bus and I would have loved to have taken a photo but I was so contorted up in a ball that if I had an itch I had to ask the person next to me to scratch it because I couldn’t move.
 To add to the ambiance, it is considered okay to smoke on public buses in Indonesia so a couple of guys were puffing away, just marvelous.

-As we started getting closer to the jungle, the storm really started to show it’s might.
+As we started getting closer to the jungle, the storm really started to show its might.
 I thought I had experienced strong thunderstorms before but I have never seen anything like this.
-Amidst the pitch darkness of jungle, the torrential downpour was relentless, punctuated by lightning and absolutely earth-shaking thunder.
+Amidst the pitch darkness of the jungle, the torrential downpour was relentless, punctuated by lightning and absolutely earth-shaking thunder.
 There were a few times we hit some nasty washouts in the road that some of the ladies screamed, I am sure they thought we would get swept away.
-Eventually the local people started to get off at various stops until it was just me and the Dutch girl headed to Bukit Lawang village center.
+Eventually, the local people started to get off at various stops until it was just me and the Dutch girl headed to Bukit Lawang village center.
 I was amazed when we finally reached there in one piece.
-We got down and there was a bunch of local guys in the well lit bus stop.
+We got down and there were a bunch of local guys at the well-lit bus stop.
 One approached right away and said he was a local tour guide.
-Rather wary after the scammers at Binjai but this guy seemed okay.
+I was rather wary after the scam at Binjai but this guy seemed okay.
 He organized a motorcycle taxi to get the short distance to the Bukit Lawang Indah guesthouse as it was still raining like crazy.